We Love Doodles

 1. Castor Oil For Dogs With Ear Infection

-There are several benefits to using a few drops of castor oil in your dog’s ears can be an effective remedy against ear infections because castor oil is:
+There are several benefits to using a few drops of castor oil in your dog’s ears.
+The oil can be an effective remedy against ear infections because castor oil is:

-Nevertheless, while castor oil for dogs with ear infections is a safe and effective home treatment, it’s still important you consult with your vet before applying it.
+Nevertheless, while castor oil for dogs’ ears is a safe and effective home treatment, it’s still important you consult with your vet before applying it.
 They’ll ensure you know how much castor oil is safe and how often you should apply it to your dog.

 2. Castor Oil and Canine Cataracts

 However, the process may take time, and it may be months before you see an improvement.
-For a faster result, you should consider canine cataract surgery, though there will be a longer recovery time.
+For a faster result, consider canine cataract surgery, though there will be a longer recovery time.

 3. Castor Oil For Dogs With Tumors

 Topically applying castor oil to a dog with tumors is another safe way to use castor oil on dogs.
-Application is similar to giving castor oil to dogs with skin allergies or dogs with dry skin.
+The application is similar to giving castor oil to dogs with skin allergies or dogs with dry skin.

 Gently massage castor oil into the tumor, cyst, or growth twice a day.
 Depending on the location, using an Elizabethan collar to ensure your dog doesn’t accidentally ingest castor oil may be necessary.